 “Under this method, extra cash is dedicated to paying debts with the smallest amount owed.
 Once the smallest debt is paid off, one proceeds to the next slightly larger small debt above that, so on and so forth, gradually proceeding to the larger ones later.
 The primary benefit of the smallest-balance plan is the psychological benefit of seeing results sooner.” – Undebtit

 Paying off debt is more of an attitude issue than a mathematical issue.
 That is why we pay the smallest balance first instead of the one with the highest interest rate.
 If we can see that we are winning against our smallest debt, we become addicted to the feeling of winning.
-We want to do it again and again until such time that we already pay everything.
+We want to do it again and again until such time that we already pay for everything.

 Free yourself, like a gazelle from the hand of the hunter, like a bird from the snare of the fowler. – Proverbs 6: 5

 In order for you to pay extra amount of money towards your debt, you need to live below your means.
 You don’t need to be flashy and keep up with other people.
 The goal is to be rich and not to look rich.

 Living below your means is spending money less than what you earn but with your needs and priorities are taken into consideration.
 So it means that it’s either you cut up on other expenses or increase your cash flow by increasing your income.